ThorWhitemountain/DeveloperConsole/README.md

 ## Getting Started
 1. Download and import [DeveloperConsole package](https://github.com/anarkila/DeveloperConsole/releases/download/v1.0.2/DeveloperConsole_1.0.2.unitypackage) into your project
-2. Drag & drop DeveloperConsole prefab into your scene
-3. Add ``[ConsoleCommand()]`` attribute to your methods like below.
+2. Drag & drop DeveloperConsole prefab into your scene 3a.
+Add ``[ConsoleCommand()]`` attribute to your methods like below.
 See [ConsoleExamples.cs](https://github.com/anarkila/DeveloperConsole/blob/main/Console/Assets/DeveloperConsole/Example%20scenes/Example%20scripts/ConsoleExamples.cs) for all examples.
+3b.
+Make sure your script is attached to a gameobject in the scene.
+As monobehaviour scripts not attached to a gameobject won't be picked up.
 4. Play your scene and press ``§`` to toggle Developer Console

 ```C#